Study Confirms In-Car Breathalyzers Reduce DUI Deaths

 Expanded Pa. law

-Twenty-six states now mandate the devices for all convicted drunk driving offenders, with Pennsylvania becoming the latest as Governor Tom Wolfe signed Senate Bill 290 into law last week.
+Twenty-six states now mandate the devices for all convicted drunk driving offenders, with Pennsylvania becoming the latest as Governor Tom Wolf signed Senate Bill 290 into law last week.
 That measure doesn't take effect until August, 2017 (the state previously required only repeat DUI offenders to use ignition interlocks).

 Meanwhile, the NHTSA and 17 auto manufacturers including Toyota, Ford, and General Motors continue the work of the Driver Alcohol Detection System for Safety program (DADSS) aimed at developing in-car blood alcohol detection systems that could potentially be built into all new cars.
 The program's stated goal is to "explore the feasibility, the potential benefits of, and the potential challenges associated with a more widespread use of in-vehicle technology to prevent alcohol-impaired driving."